Are you a millennial? Then we need to talk about why you should be investing and how you can start today.

 Your first priority should be investing enough to reach your retirement goals.
 But if you’re doing that and still have room in your budget, you might consider investing for other financial goals as well.

 As a general rule of thumb, you shouldn’t invest any money that you plan to need within the next five years.
 The stock market can be volatile, and when you invest your savings, you risk seeing your portfolio’s value decrease substantially right before you need it.
-For goals less than five years out, you can put your money into a high-yield savings account earn a bit extra.
+For goals less than five years out, you can put your money into a high-yield savings account and earn a bit extra.

 So what does this look like in practice?